junxit/us-congress-bills-116/metadata.md

 - 2020-02-21 — Introduced in House
 - 2020-02-21 — Introduced in House
 - 2020-02-21 — Referred to the House Committee on Financial Services.
+- 2020-02-27 — Committee Consideration and Mark-up Session Held.
+- 2020-02-28 — Committee Consideration and Mark-up Session Held.
+- 2020-02-28 — Ordered to be Reported (Amended) by the Yeas and Nays: 48 - 0.
+- 2020-03-02 — Considered under suspension of the rules. (consideration: CR H1426-1428)
+- 2020-03-02 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5931.
+- 2020-03-02 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-03-02 — Mr. San Nicolas moved to suspend the rules and pass the bill, as amended.
+- 2020-03-02 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1426-1427)
+- 2020-03-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.